 Trim the excess fabric from the tacking stitches

 Take the hoop out of the machine.

-From now on I will use for demonstration the actual project I am making – a mug rug in the shape of sun.
+From now on I will use it to demonstrate the actual project I am making – a mug rug in the shape of a sun.

 Related post: Heat Resistant and Flame Resistant Fabrics 101